HomeAll ReviewsTenzo AI Review (2026): Structured Voice Screens with Rubric-Based Scoring

 Scheduling and calendars

-Tenzo supports scheduling workflows and can integrate with calendars for recruiter and hiring manager availability.
+Tenzo AI supports scheduling workflows and can integrate with calendars for recruiter and hiring manager availability.

 Governance controls